Habibullah Khan: Reign

 Habibullah was a relatively reform-minded ruler who attempted to modernize his country.
 During his reign he worked to bring modern medicine and other technology to Afghanistan.
 Many people who were forced into exile by his father were returned to Afghanistan by a general amnesty decreed by Habibullah.
 In 1901, Habibullah passed a law forcing Hindu men to wear yellow turbans and women to wear a yellow veil in public in order to distinguish them from Muslims and to discriminate against.
-In 1903, Habibullah founded the Habibia school as well as a military academy.
+In 1903, Habibullah founded the Habibia High School, as well as a military academy.
 He also worked to put in place progressive reforms in his country.
 He instituted various legal reforms and repealed many of the harshest criminal penalties.
-One of his chief advisers, Abdul Lateef was sentenced to death in 1903 for apostasy, being stoned to death in Kabul.
+One of his chief advisers, Abdul Latif was sentenced to death in 1903 for apostasy, being stoned to death in Kabul.
 Other reforms included the dismantling of the internal intelligence organization that had been put in place by his father.
-Qala-e-Seraj in Mihtarlam was built by the Habibullah c.
+Qala-e-Seraj in Mihtarlam was built by Habibullah in c.
 1912–13 to spend his winters.